 - On the same note as above, you get access to “exclusive” knowledge from successful people.

-- You go much deeper in details of a story, the backstory of the characters in the case of a fiction book or you get more data and insights on a topic in the case of a non-fiction book.
+- You go much deeper into details of a story, the backstory of the characters in the case of a fiction book or you get more data and insights on a topic in the case of a non-fiction book.

 - The forgotten pleasure of immersing yourself in a book undistracted like back in the 90s (when there was only one screen being the main distraction).